taxamo/taxamo-python/flask-stripe-example/README.md

     return render_template('charge.html', amount=int(amount*100))
 ```

-As we don't have access to BIN number earlier in this approach (Stripe.js popup form takes care of credit card number),
+As we don't have access to credit card country earlier in this approach (Stripe.js popup form takes care of credit card number),
 we need to make sure, that the new piece of evidence hasn't changed the tax country.
 If the form would be embedded
-in our HTML file, we might read the CC BIN and propagate it to taxamo using `taxamo.js`.
+in our HTML file, we might read the credit card's BIN and propagate it to taxamo using `taxamo.js`.

 ```
 @app.route('/wrong_card')